wbyjake/Andrudis-QuestManiac/README.md

 * Weapon Proficiency (92) - Chain of complex quests for weapons mastery.
 Elder = Shotguns, LabRat = Handguns, Colonel = Assault Rifles, Khokhol = SMGs, Bashkir = Marksman Rifles.
 Each category is split in 4 Tiers: Rookie, Seasoned, Veteran, Elite.
 Complete Barter quest for each weapon type and category to unlock Proficiency quests for weapons in that category.

 * Weapon Mastery (1702) - Series of quests started by Fence and location traders for eliminations with specific weapons.
-Each chain is started by Fence.?
+Each chain is started by Fence.